 The Linville Falls Visitor Center is open from Dawn to Dusk from mid-spring through the end of fall and is managed by the National Parks Service.
-The Linville Falls Visitor Center inside the main entrance is staffed from spring through fall and we’ll share more about it in the next section.
+It is staffed from spring through fall and we’ll share more about it in the next section.

 The river and the falls are a wonderful sight throughout the year.
 However, I’d absolutely recommend going in the fall when the leaves are changing colors.